Starburst raises $22M to modernize data analytics with Presto – TechCrunch

 Starburst’s overall mission to unify all of these data sources may sound a bit familiar, and I’ve heard somewhat similar pitches from other companies as well, including the likes of Databricks.
 Borgman, however, argues, that Starburst’s target audience is quite different from that of other projects, which tend to sit on top of the Spark engine.
 “We see Spark as very complementary to Presto,” he said.
 “What I mean by that is, we really think that Spark is best for the data scientist who is training machine learning models and working with Python notebooks, and writing code in Scala.
 Sort of the AI use cases.
 We’re focused exclusively on SQL — and SQL is a language that caters to a much broader audience.
 Maybe it’s not the data scientist PhD, but it’s the business analyst, the guy who went to business school and is trying to create some charts to show what’s going on with sales.”

-The company says it will use the new funding to build out its salesforce and marketing team, which it doesn’t really have right now, and expand its engineering team.
-Like similar open-source companies, chances are Starburst will, sooner or later, offer Presto as a managed service, too, though Borgman wasn’t quite ready to talk about this yet.
+The company says it will use the new funding to build out its sales force and marketing team, which it doesn’t really have right now, and expand its engineering team.
+Like similar open-source companies, chances are Starburst will, sooner or later, offer Presto as a managed service, too, though Borgman wasn’t quite ready to talk about that yet.

 “Index has a long history of backing open source companies and data infrastructure companies.
 Some of these have now become household name: MySQL, Elastic, Confluent, Datadog and Kong to name a few,” Index Venture’s Volpi writes in a bog post today.
 That already made Starburst a good fit for a potential investment, though he also notes that bringing the Presto founders on board helped seal the deal and something he helped engineer.